 Here’s Chris Townsend’s review of the Granite Crest waterproof jacket from Patagonia.

-The Patagonia Granite Crest is made from a soft and quiet recycled fabric with good breathability.
+The Patagonia Granite Crest has appeared in our guide to the best waterproof jackets and is made from a soft and quiet recycled fabric with good breathability.
 It works well but is perhaps not quite stiff enough for the worst winter weather.
 Then again, it’s not designed for that.
 The nylon material is made from recycled fishing nets to help reduce ocean plastic pollution, which is excellent.

 The design is functional.
 The helmet-compatible hood is huge, leaving lots of bunched material when cinched down over a hat or bare head, but it can be adjusted to give good protection whilst allowing visibility.
 The front drawcords are external ones and so are easily tightened with the jacket fully zipped up.
 The stiffened peak lacks structure and can distort in the wind.